• Gluten-Free Recipes

 • Bring the butter and cream cheese to room temperature before using.
 This is so important to make a very smooth and fluffy buttercream!

 • Sift the powdered sugar.
-Again – this will help ensure a smooth buttercream.
+Always!
+This will help ensure a smooth buttercream.
 Sift the powdered sugar into the frosting mixture to eliminate any lumps.

 Slices of gluten-free hummingbird cake on a plate.